Heather Suzanne Woods is a scholar and teacher of digital rhetoric.

 Media Commentary

-Heather is available for media commentary and interviews on issues related to communication and technology.
+Heather offers expert media commentary and interviews on issues related to communication and technology.

 Recent publications